 createPassUrl |

-My Pages, or My Account, is the primary always-on distribution surface for your digital card.
-Members who missed the launch email, signed up later, or switched devices will find their card here.
+My Pages, or My Account, is the primary place members can download their card.
+Members who signed up later or switched devices will find their card here.

 Implementation flow

-- The link handles the rest, Apple Wallet on iOS, Google Wallet on Android, QR code on desktop
+createPassUrlas the href on the Add to Wallet button. - The link handles the rest.
+It opens Apple Wallet on iOS, Google Wallet on Android, and displays a QR code on desktop.

-Since the createPassUrl handles device detection and QR code generation automatically, the implementation on My Pages is straightforward, link the button directly to the URL.
+Since createPassUrl handles device detection and QR code generation automatically, the implementation on My Pages is straightforward.
+Link the button directly to the URL.

 Example implementation (React)